heshameltobgy81/magento2-modules/README.md

 This module overrides the default Magento add to cart behaviour on both category and product pages, so when you add to cart any product, a popup appears with the selected product name and image and 2 buttons (Continue Shopping or Go to cart).

 **Custom_CategoryBottomDescription**
 This module creates a new field on Magento Backend called (Category Bottom Description).
-If this field has some content, the content will appear at the bottom of Category page with a read more button if the height of the content is above a certain height.
+If this field has some content, the content will appear at the bottom of the Category page with a read more button if the height of the content is above a certain height.

 **Custom_CmsPage**
 This module creates a new page (url key= custom-cms-page).
-Also, it has a carousel slider section added at the top of the page content below the header section.
+Also, it has a carousel slider section added to the top of the page content below the header section.

 **Custom_Inquiries**
-This module overrides the default Magento Contact form, as new fields are added.
+This module overrides the default Magento Contact form, as new fields are added to the form.
 You can check the new form by visiting the default Magento contact page.

 **Custom_Newsletter**
 This module overrides the default Magento Newsletter form, as new name field are added to the form.
 Also, we added ajax call on form submit.